tmfarrell/tmfarrell.github.io/_posts/2020-06-01-on_newness.md

 ### No News is Good News

-New is not, by default, good or bad.
-By definition, being new means not being understood enough to be labelled good or bad.
+Ever hear this quote?

-It's kind of like that quote, "Half of what we currently believe is true is actually wrong; we just don't know which half."
-Except it's probably more than half with new things, because they haven't stood the test of time.
-This is why, with books for example, you only really want to read ones that have been thoroughly read/ reviewed (and found valuable).
+> Half of what we currently believe is true is actually wrong.
+We just don't know which half.

+Except, when something is new--say, like a new scientific discovery--it's probably wrong more than 50% of the time because it hasn't yet stood the test of time.

+This is why you may want to read only older books that are "good" because they've already been thoroughly read/ reviewed and found valuable.
+If someone says a new book is "good", it's more likely they're wrong.

+(Per [the Lindy effect](https://en.wikipedia.org/wiki/Lindy_effect), things that have been around a long time will likely be around a lot longer still.)

-This is a good argument for **not** following the news.
-Much of what is reported in the daily news cycle will be found to be irrelevant and inconsequential.
-The most critical pieces of new information will bubble to the top and find their way to us through the channels we trust.
+This is also the reason to **not** follow the news.
+Much of daily news will be found to be inconsequential, and some of it flat-out wrong.
+The most critical, important pieces of information will survive and find you through channels you trust.

 ### New Ideas and Technologies

-Good and bad are also blanket terms that aren't super helpful when describing new things, since new things are usually unique and harder to categorize.
-Some aspects may be good, some bad and all of that is still not understood.
+To be fair, good and bad are also blanket terms that aren't very helpful when describing something new, since new things are usually unique and harder to categorize.
+Some aspects may be good, some may be bad, but all of that is not yet understood.

-It may also be that the current version of something new is missing some critical insight or component in order to be truly great.
-In order to find out that missing piece, the new thing must be tried and tested.
+It may be that the current version of something new is missing a critical insight in order to be truly great.
+To find that missing piece, the new thing must be tried and tested.

-The ultimate test of something new is the marketplace.
-Whether something new survives  or dies in the market is the highest standard for its value.

-The market isn't immediately omniscient though either, with respect to whether a new idea or technology will be "good" or "bad" over the long term.
-(Although the efficient market hypothesis claims that it will be in the limit.)
+The ultimate test of something new is the market.
+Whether something new survives or dies in the market is the highest standard for value.
+The market isn't always immediately right as to whether a new idea/ technology will work, but the [efficient market hypothesis](https://en.wikipedia.org/wiki/Efficient-market_hypothesis) claims it will be in the long run.

-For example, the VC investment market.
-Emntrepreneurs can exchange equity in their startup company, which essentially just an idea at the earliest stage, for cash investments.
-However, many startups will fail to ship a viable product to market (if the idea is too expensive or isn't working) and many more will fail to survive in the market even after shipping a product.
+Take, for example, the venture capital (VCs) market.
+90%+ of startups evenutally fail, so it's extremely hard to pick ones early on that do ultimately win.
+That's basically proof that new ideas are unlikely to be good ones.

-### Technological Progress
+### Technology and Progress

-Consider also the fact that technological progress hasn’t necessarily made us happier, even though it's made us vastly more productive in the market.
-For example, farming allowed us to make much more food per capita than ever before; but it's also made us more sedentary and has had negative effects on our health.
+Consider that technology hasn’t necessarily made us happier, even though it's made us vastly more productive.
+For example, farming allowed us to make much more food per capita than ever before; but it's also made us more sedentary, which has had a negative impact on our health.

 Another example is Slack versus email.

-In many ways Slack blows email out of the water, but those of us who use Slack everyday can appreciate its downsides as well (e.g. too many channels, highly disjoined/ disorganized communications).
-The bottomline is that Slack is **new**, in some ways it will be better and maybe later we'll understand ways in which it's also been worse.
+In many ways, Slack blows email out of the water.
+But those of us that use it everyday appreciate its downsides as well (e.g. too many channels, highly disorganized communication, etc).

+The bottomline is that Slack is **new**.
+In some ways it's better and then later we'll come to understand ways it's also been worse.

-There are many other examples from technology where later on we've realized the unexpected ways a technology has made us worse: cars and climate change, the internet and misinformation, automation and underemployment (still TBD).
+There are countless other examples where later on we've realized unexpected ways a technology has made us worse: cars and climate change, social media and misinformation, automation and underemployment, etc. (Jury's still out on that last one though.)

-So this should inform our view of technology, and generally things that are new.
-The goal of new things is to add value over existing things while not adding too many downsides (side effects, cost, etc).
-If something new isn't an obvious improvement, it shouldn't be shipped.
-(Some use the heuristic of at least a 10X improvement, which is useful.)
-Similarly, if something has too many obvious downsides.
+### Newness and Risk

+These facts about technology should inform our view of things that are new in general.
+New things always have the risk of side effects, which can often be unforeseen.

+In a very real way, newness correlates with risk.
+New things have more uncertainty and thus more risk. **Therefore, we should probably hedge against the risk of a new thing by making sure there's enough upside to make up for the risk of side effects.**

+If something new isn't an obvious improvement (some use the ~10X better heuristic, for example), it probably shouldn't be adopted or used.
+Otherwise, there's too much risk of side effects that haven't been realized yet.